-37.1.2 Study Leave for Approved Higher Education
+39.1.2 Study Leave for Approved Higher Education

 Study leave refers to time taken by an employee to attend learning or assessment events that are a requirement of the course.
 It is generally expected that employees will attend the activity in their own time.
-Up to 35 hours per semester may be taken in the following timeframes, prorated based on the employee's ordinary hours of work
+Up to 35 hours per semester may be taken, prorated based on the employee's ordinary hours of work.